spatie/vue-pjax/README.md

 ## Security

-If you discover any security related issues, please contact [Sebastian De Deyne](https://github.com/sebastiandedeyne) instead of using the issue tracker.
+If you discover any security related issues, please contact [Freek Van der Herten](https://github.com/freekmurze) instead of using the issue tracker.

 ## Credits